Great Venezuela Railway: Financial difficulty

 Early in the line's history it was adversely affected by political instability in Venezuela.

-Krupp computed Venezuela's debt (including damages arising from the revolution against Venezuelan president Raimundo Andueza Palacio) as £1,900,000.
-Suspension of debt payments by Cipriano Castro in 1901 was followed by the Venezuelan crisis of 1902–1903, a naval blockade involving gunboat diplomacy.
+While the line was being built there was a revolution when president Raimundo Andueza Palacio tried to extend his term of office.
+Krupp computed Venezuela's debt (including damages arising from the revolution) as £1,900,000.
+Cipriano Castro, who seized power in 1899, suspended payments to the country´s European creditors.
+The European powers hoped that it would be possible to install a more amenable president, but Castro remained in power which resulted in the Venezuelan crisis of 1902–1903, a naval blockade involving gunboat diplomacy.

-Museum
+Restoration projects

+El Encanto

-The summit section of the railway forms part of a recreation park called Parque El Encanto (El Encanto is also the name of one of the stations).
-Work began in 2015 on a 350 million bolivar plan to restore 7 km of track as a heritage railway, with 7 tunnels and 5 bridges, providing for a 25-minute journey from Los Lagos to El Encanto.
+The summit section of the railway forms part of a recreation park called Parque El Encanto near Los Teques.
+(El Encanto is also the name of one of the stations).
+In the 21st century the government released funds to restore 7 km of track as a heritage railway.
+It was anticipated that this section with 7 tunnels and 5 bridges would provide visitors with a 25-minute journey from Los Lagos to El Encanto.

+However, it was reported in 2025 that, although some work had been done on the track, the restoration project had not been completed.